kalider/webserver/README.md

 # webserver
 Set to manual apache and mysql in local server
 ## Prerequisites
-You have install apache and mysql in your pc or leptop
+You must have install apache and mysql in your pc or leptop
 ## Install
 ```
 git clone https://github.com/kalider/webserver.git